Thriving in His Space (Mark 11:11-25)

 Big Idea: God always creates places for people to walk with him and know him.
 That place is now the church.

 Imagine.
-This is the site where Abraham was willing to offer his son Isaac to God, before God provided a ram as a sacrifice.
+This is the site where Abraham was willing to sacrifice his son Isaac before God provided a ram instead.
 It’s where King David built an altar in the middle of a plague.
-It’s where Solomon built the temple.
-It’s the place where we read:
+It's the site where Solomon constructed the temple.
+We read:

 As soon as Solomon finished his prayer, fire came down from heaven and consumed the burnt offering and the sacrifices, and the glory of the LORD filled the temple.
 And the priests could not enter the house of the LORD, because the glory of the LORD filled the LORD’s house.
 (2 Chronicles 7:1-2)